bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/pictureLabA9.rst

 Steganography Lab
 ------------------

-.. |Steganography lab| raw:: html

-   <a href= "https://apcentral.collegeboard.org/pdf/ap-computer-science-a-steganography-lab-student-guide.pdf" style="text-decoration:underline" target="_blank" >Steganography Lab</a>

-If you enjoyed this lab and have time, continue on with the |Steganography lab| that explores hiding messages in images.
+If you enjoyed this lab and have time, continue on with the `Steganography Lab <https://apcentral.collegeboard.org/pdf/ap-computer-science-a-steganography-lab-student-guide.pdf>`_ that explores hiding messages in images.